 - Did you know you can upgrade your meal plan from the one that may be included in your accommodation package?
 You’ll have the option to do this when you accept your accommodation offer.

-Received your offer to study with CSU?
+Received your offer to study with us?
 Well, you’re good to go!

 - Make sure you’ve accepted your offer.